 California Self-Driving Car Crash Causes Legal Concerns

-Automotive analysts believe that as the number of self-driving cars on the road grows, their accidents with the standard vehicles are almost certain to happen, and lawsuits will follow.
+Automotive analysts believe that accidents with standard vehicles are almost inevitable as the number of self-driving cars grows, and lawsuits will follow.

 In this article:

 - Challenges for Autonomous Vehicles

 - NTSB Gets Involved After Tesla Autopilot Crash Near LA

 - Highway Safety Advocates Urge to Go Slow on Autonomous Vehicles

 Since last August, General Motors has deployed human backup drivers behind the wheel while testing its autonomous vehicles in San Francisco (as directed by the state.)

 On January 22nd, the controversial General Motors (they received a bailout rather than going through the bankruptcy process like any small company would have to do if it was in financial trouble) was sued by the San Francisco commercial photographer Oscar Nilsson after a crash which took place with a self-driving Chevrolet Bolt on December 7th.
 The Bolt aborted an attempt to change the lane while in autonomous mode, leading to an accident with Nilsson riding a motorcycle.

 Nilsson's lawsuit, filed in the US District Court in San Francisco, claimed he was riding behind the self-driving Bolt when the car suddenly changed lanes to the left.
 As he rode forward, the car with its backup driver veered back into his lane, knocking him down.

 Nilsson's lawyer, Sergei Lemberg, has challenged the police report on the incident by the San Francisco Police Department, which blames Nilsson for passing the car on the right when it was not safe.